-Student requests for a formal hearing to contest the Registrar’s decision must be made, in writing, to the vice provost.
+Student requests for a formal hearing to contest the Registrar’s decision must be made, in writing, to the Associate Provost.
 A hearing committee will be appointed and the student will be notified of the date, time and place of their hearing.
-The student may present evidence relevant to the issues raised and may be assisted by one or more individuals of their choice, including an attorney, at their own expense.
+The student may present evidence relevant to the issues raised and may be assisted or represented by one or more individuals of their choice, including an attorney, at their own expense.
 Decisions of the hearing committee, which will be based solely on the evidence presented at the hearing, will be final.
 Following the hearing, the committee will provide their written decision and a summary of the hearing to the concerned parties.
 If the decision is in favor of the student, his or her education record will be amended accordingly.

 Students who are dissatisfied with the result of their hearing may place in their education record an explanatory statement commenting on the information that was under review.
 The explanatory statement will be maintained as part of the students’ education record and will be released when the records in question are disclosed.